-abortions violates their Eighth Amendment rights.216 Additionally, the Third Circuit held that "in the absence of alternative methods of funding, the County must assume the cost of providing its inmates with needed medical care," which includes abortions.217 Further, regulations that are part of a general policy on elective, or non-emergency, medical procedures have been more difficult to challenge.218 The Fifth Circuit held that a policy requiring an inmate to obtain a court order to receive transportation offsite for an abortion was permissible because it was part of a general policy requiring court orders for elective medical procedures.219 Finally, the Eighth Circuit, in Roe v.
-Crawford, found that a Missouri Department of Corrections policy that prohibited transporting prisoners for elective abortions violated prisoners' Fourteenth Amendment rights under Turner but did not violate the Eighth Amendment under Estelle because elective abortions are not "serious medical needs."220 In light of the decision in Dobbs v.
-Jackson Women's Health Organization, the future of access to abortion in prisons remains unclear.221
+Circuit, in Roe v.
+Crawford, found that a Missouri Department of Corrections policy that prohibited transporting prisoners for elective abortions violated prisoners' Fourteenth Amendment rights under Turner, but did not violate the Eighth Amendment under Estelle because elective abortions are not "serious medical needs."
+In light of the decision in Dobbs v.
+Jackson Women's Health Organization, the future of access to abortion in prisons remains unclear.
+222

 Similarly, it is unclear if the Court will permit pregnant persons detained by immigration authorities to freely obtain abortions.
-In October 2017, a detained teenager obtained an abortion notwithstanding opposition from the Trump administration.222 An appeals court ordered that the teenager be provided the abortion, but the Supreme Court declined to either affirm or reverse the lower court decision.
-The Court opined that the question was moot, thus nullifying any precedential power of the decision.223
+In October 2017, a detained teenager obtained an abortion notwithstanding opposition from the Trump administration.223 An appeals court ordered that the teenager be provided the abortion, but the Supreme Court declined to either affirm or reverse the lower court decision.
+The Court opined that the question was moot, thus nullifying any precedential power of the decision.224

-V. TRANSGENDER PRISONERS
+V. Transgender Prisoners

-In correctional facilities, transgender individuals are "exposed to horrific rates of abuse by both staff and their fellow inmates, facing physical and sexual assault at much higher rates than their counterparts."224 Traditionally, prison housing for transgender prisoners who have not had gender affirmation surgery was generally determined according to gender assigned at birth regardless of other factors.225 Nine years after the passage of PREA in 2003, the DOJ partially addressed this issue in its 2012 rule implementing standards that require prisons and jails to
+In correctional facilities, transgender individuals are "exposed to horrific rates of abuse by both staff and their fellow inmates, facing physical and sexual assault at much higher rates than their cisgender counterparts."225 Traditionally, prison housing for transgender prisoners who have not had gender affirmation surgery was generally determined according to sex assigned at birth, regardless of other factors.226 Nine years after the passage of PREA in 2003, the DOJ partially addressed this issue in its 2012 rule implementing standards that require prisons and jails to assess prisoners for risk of sexual victimization or abuse-risk factors included whether the prisoner was (or was perceived as) gay, lesbian, bisexual, transgender, intersex, or gender nonconforming.227 The rule required further that prisons use the screening results in housing, bed, work, and education assignments, with each determination made on a case-by-case basis in light of the prisoners' health and safety amongst other factors.
+228 In pursuit of compliance, states have developed more comprehensive internal standards and policies for screening transgender prisoners.
+For example, before the PREA rule, the California Department of Corrections and Rehabilitation classified prisoners for housing based on characteristics such as an inmate's age, history of violence or